tylerbcrawford/monsterr-media-server/CONTRIBUTING.md

 ### Reporting Bugs

-Before creating bug reports, please check the [issue list](../../issues) as you might find out that you don't need to create one.
-When you are creating a bug report, please include as many details as possible:
+When reporting bugs, please include as many details as possible:

 * Use a clear and descriptive title
 * Describe the exact steps to reproduce the problem